 "[from Mickley's] they went to Hans Schneider's and the Mark's plantations, and found both houses on fire, and a horse tied to the bushes.
 They also found said Schneider, his wife, and three children, dead in the field, the man and woman scalped; and on going further, they found two others wounded, one of whom was scalped."

-• Emigration, 18 Oct 1764.
+6. He emigrated on 18 Oct 1764.
 6 Verification of this emigrant provided by Dr. Bernd Gölzer from the compiled records of Dr. Gerhard Hein:

 Records of Saarwerden county office for Kirberg, dated 18 Oct 1764, a contemporary table of the descendants of Joseph Schneider: Ulrich Schneider and his wife had five children who are referred to as "emigrated to America": Johann Nicolaus, Johann Fridrich, Johannes, Maria Esther, and Johann Daniel Schneider.

 [Note: this is not the date they emigrated; it is the date the record of their earlier emigration was recorded.]